YouGitMoreWithLes/vision-intelligence/src/VisionIntelligenceWeb/README.md

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section has moved here: [To the Facebook code splitting page](https://facebook.github.io/create-react-app/docs/code-splitting)

 ### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+This section has moved here: [To the Facebook analyzing the bundle size page](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

 ### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+This section has moved here: [To the Facebook making a progressive web app page](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

 ### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+This section has moved here: [To the Facebook advanced configuration page](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: [To the Facebook deployment page](https://facebook.github.io/create-react-app/docs/deployment)

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [To the Facebook troubleshooting npm run build fails to minify page](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)